U.S. appeals court rules against Dean Foods in antitrust case

-Jan 3 (Reuters) - A U.S. federal appeals court has reinstated an antitrust case against Dean Foods Co alleging it conspired to restrict competition for bottled milk in the southeast United States.
+(Reuters) - A U.S. federal appeals court has reinstated an antitrust case against Dean Foods Co (DF.N) alleging it conspired to restrict competition for bottled milk in the southeast United States.

 The Cincinnati-based U.S. 6th Circuit Court of Appeals found on Friday that a lower court erred when it ruled a class of retailers could not establish proof of their injuries or the relevant geographic antitrust market.